kpirnie/the-cache-purger/readme.txt

 Do you need to manually clear your server-side caches everytime you modify your site?
 If yes, then this is for you.
 It automates this process for you.

-Even if you don't, there are still some server based caches that need to be purged that this plugin takes care of.
+Even if you don't, there are still some server based caches that need to be purged that this plugin attempts to take care of.

 == Screenshots ==